ANRAR4/AutoBTD6/README.md

 ## Installation
 To run the scripts you must have Python 3([www.python.org](https://www.python.org)) installed.
 <br>
-Aditionally all pip packages listes in requirements.txt must be installed.
+Aditionally all pip packages listed in `requirements.txt` must be installed.
 <br>
 This can be achieved by running:
 <br>